Makarska: Under the Turks

 Under Ottoman rule, the town was surrounded with walls that had three towers.
 The name Makarska was cited for the first time in a 1502 document telling how nuns from Makarska were permitted to repair their church.

 The Turks had links with all parts of the Adriatic via Makarska and they therefore paid a great deal of attention to the port's maintenance.
 In 1568 they built a fortress as defence against the Venetians.
 During Turkish rule the seat of the administrative and judicial authority was in Foča, Mostar, for a short time in Makarska itself and finally in Gabela on the River Neretva.

-During the Candian War between Venice and the Turks (1645–1669), the desire among the people of the area to be free of the Turks intensified.
+During the Cretan War between Venice and the Turks (1645–1669), the desire among the people of the area to be free of the Turks intensified.
 In 1646, Venice recaptured the coastline.
 A period of dual leadership, marked with armed conflicts, destruction, and reprisals, lasted until 1684, until the danger of the Turks ended in 1699.